helidon-io/helidon/declarative/README.md

 - `@Http.GET`, `@Http.POST` etc., or `@Http.Method("LIST")` - mutually exclusive, to define the HTTP method that the endpoint method will be available on
 - `@Http.Produces` - the media type produced by this method (returned in the `Content-Type` header), also used when matching the
-  `Accept` header of the request
+  `Accept` header of the request; overrides the endpoint type default
-- `@Http.Consumes` - the media type expected by this method, when the request has an entity, matched against `Content-Type` of the request
+- `@Http.Consumes` - the media type expected by this method, when the request has an entity, matched against `Content-Type` of the request; overrides the endpoint type default
 - `@Http.Path` - the path this method will be available on, nested within the endpoint path, may contain path parameters (same as we can do when setting up routing)